raven-black-dream/digital-garden/posts/Plot Information/Plot Lines/Chekov's Guns.md

 -       Brother Thomas’s journal o   Interaction with Maria o   Gave book to Scourge
--      Book retrieved from Alessandra – what was it? – linked with Nico and/or Ercole
 -      Andrea owes a boon to Pietro (unrecorded – Blood Appocrypha)
 -       Carlo owes a boon to Andrea
 -       Carlo owes Pietro (unrecorded)